 The protest movement has brought together such diverse figures as former chess champion and opposition politician Garry Kasparov, environmental campaigner Yevgenia Chirikova, anti-corruption blogger Alexei Navalny, who has expressed nationalist views, and left-wing leader Sergei Udaltsov.

 None has emerged as the group's leader although Navalny, 35, is widely seen as having the potential to step into that role.
 At the first organizational meeting, his seat, marked by a place name, was empty at the start because he had been jailed for 15 days for his role in an earlier protest in December.

 One of the organizers, liberal politician Boris Nemtsov, served in government under President Boris Yeltsin but others, such as novelist Boris Akunin, have no experience of politics and are not affiliated with any political party.

 Chirikova, who led a campaign to prevent the Khimki forest outside Moscow being bulldozed to make way for a highway, said the groups' differences should not be seen as a weakness.

 "Our campaign over Khimki forest brought together right-wing people, left-wing people, all sorts of people.
 That's why we succeeded," she said, explaining that the broad support base had made the authorities sit up and take notice.

-When problems arise, the protest leaders have so far managed to get round them at their regular meetings staged in premises lent to them by sympathisers.
+When problems arise, the protest leaders have so far managed to get round them at their regular meetings staged in premises lent to them by sympathizers.
 Unable to agree on a list of speakers before the December 24 rally, they held a popularity poll on the Internet, allowing supporters to decide for them.

-When Nemtsov and an ally, Vladimir Ryzhkov, called at the first meeting for the protesters to add a call for Putin to quit to their list of demands, they were shouted down by others who did not want to politicise the protests at that stage.
+When Nemtsov and an ally, Vladimir Ryzhkov, called at the first meeting for the protesters to add a call for Putin to quit to their list of demands, they were shouted down by others who did not want to politicize the protests at that stage.